 Now, the last rug I will mention is not an indoor-outdoor rug at all but I get so many questions about it.
 Here is an update…

-- Rug Name/Brand: Home Depot Home Decorators Collection Seascape Natural (please note that my rug is 8 x 10 but the link is currently showing just smaller sizes).
+- Rug Name/Brand: Home Depot Home Decorators Collection.
+(Mine is 8 x 10 but several sizes are available.)

 - How Long We Have Owned It: About 4 months